practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 ## Installation and compilation tips

-I followed to some extent these instructions (for Ubuntu 24): [Linux Software Packages](https://haxe.org/download/linux/)
+I followed to some extent the instructions (for Ubuntu 24) of web page [Linux Software Packages](https://haxe.org/download/linux/):

 ```
 $ sudo apt-get update